chluebi/RPGBot/README.md

 *required

 #### Rarities and Droprates
-- Legendary 1% chance, powerlevel = ~100
+- legendary 1% chance, powerlevel = ~100
-- Epic 10% chance, powerlevel = ~80
+- epic 10% chance, powerlevel = ~80
-- Rare 30% chance, powerlevel = ~60
+- rare 30% chance, powerlevel = ~60
-- Common 59% chance, powerlevel = ~40
+- common 59% chance, powerlevel = ~40

 ### Abilities
-- Name = Filename*
+- name = Filename*
-- Description, small description of what the ability does*
+- description, small description of what the ability does*
-- Damagetype = options: physical, magic, absolute or mixed*
+- damagetype = options: physical, magic, absolute or mixed*
-- Abilitytype = passive, enemy, ally, any, (random, enemy|ally|all, amount of targets), enemyall, allyall, all*
+- abilitytype = passive, enemy, ally, any, (random, enemy|ally|all, amount of targets), enemyall, allyall, all*

-- Energycost: How much energy it costs to use this ability*
+- energycost: How much energy it costs to use this ability*
-- Manacost: How much mana it costs to use this ability
+- manacost: How much mana it costs to use this ability
-- Healthcost: How much health it costs to use this ability
+- healthcost: How much health it costs to use this ability

 ##### Important: Passive Abilities are special, they do not deal any direct damage and just apply all the effects at the beginning of the battle

 ##### Base Damage

 ##### Scalings: Times the amount this stat is calculated, for example 0.5 if you want the damage to increase by 50% of a certain stat
-  - MaxHealth
+  - max_health
-  - MissingHealth
+  - missing_health
-  - Health
+  - health
   - MaxMana
   - Mana
   - Strength